Fauna of Australia: Amphibians and reptiles

-The Australian coast is visited by six species of sea turtle: the flatback, green sea, hawksbill, olive ridley, loggerhead and the leatherback sea turtles; all are protected in Australian waters.
+The Australian coast is visited by six species of sea turtle: the flatback, green, hawksbill, olive ridley, loggerhead and the leatherback sea turtles; all are protected in Australian waters.
 There are 35 species of Australian freshwater turtles from eight genera of the family Chelidae.
 The pig-nosed turtle is the only Australian turtle not of that family.
 Australia is the only continent without any living species of land tortoises of the Testudinoidea superfamily besides Antarctica.

 Australia is the only continent where venomous snakes outnumber their non-venomous cousins.
 Australian snakes belong to seven families.
 Of these, the most venomous species, including the fierce snake, eastern brown snake, taipan and eastern tiger snake are from the family Elapidae.
 Of the 200 species of elapid, 106 are found in Australia and 86 are found only in Australia.
 Thirty-three sea snakes from family Hydrophiidae inhabit Australia's northern waters; many are extremely venomous.
 Two species of sea snake from the Acrochordidae also occur in Australian waters.
 Australia has only 11 species from the world's most significant snake family Colubridae; none are endemic, and they are considered to be relatively recent arrivals from Asia.
 There are 15 python species and 45 species of insectivorous blind snake.

+There are more species of snake in Darwin than any other Australian state capital, with 34 non-marine snake species found in the region, of which 23 have been recorded by professional snake catchers in Darwin itself.
+Fortunately for the citizens of Darwin, a far smaller proportion of these snakes are highly venomous than is typically found in other cities, due to the low numbers of front-fanged elapid species and dominance of relatively harmless pythons and colubrid species.

 There are more than 700 species of lizards in Australia with representatives of five families.
 There are over 130 species in 20 genera of gecko found throughout the Australian continent.
 The Pygopodidae is a family of limbless lizards endemic to the Australian region; all 39 species from seven genera occur in Australia.
 The Agamidae or dragon lizards are represented by 70 species in 14 genera, including the thorny devil, bearded dragon and frill-necked lizard.
 There are 30 species of monitor lizard, family Varanidae, in Australia, where they are commonly known as goannas.
 The largest Australian monitor is the perentie, which can reach up to 2 m in length.
 There are about 450 species of skink from more than 40 genera, comprising more than 50% of the total Australian lizard fauna; this group includes the blue-tongued lizards.